kchua/SREGen/README.md

   harmonic minor, or a melodic minor scale).

 ## Progress
-Will add a few features to the note class before moving on to defining chords and standard progressions.
+In the process of defining a chord class.
+Will take a detour to create tiny program that would take in a scale and degree number, and output the corresponding chord and all its inversions.

 ## Tentative Project Plan
   1. Internal representation of notes and scales